 - Provide a simple features sheet (bed/bath, square footage source, energy upgrades, ADU details).

-- Condos: collect HOA budget/reserves, insurance certificate, and litigation letter before ordering appraisal.
+- Condos: collect HOA budget/reserves, insurance cert, and litigation letter before ordering appraisal.

 Pricing & Locks: Don’t Pay for Time You Don’t Need